Shared Leave Program

 - Have a qualifying reason

-- Have used (or will soon deplete) other accrued or paid leave that you may be eligible to use based on the following:
+- Have used (or will soon deplete) your accrued or paid time off that you may be eligible to use based on the following:

 |Qualifying reason:||You must have used (or will soon deplete) all of your:|